Document issued on: July 17, 2002

 For questions regarding the use or interpretation of this guidance contact Hany Demian at 301-796-6420 or by electronic mail at email@example.com.

-Additional copies are available from the Internet or you may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
 Please use the document number (668) to identify the guidance you are requesting.

 TABLE OF CONTENTS